openfoodfoundation/openfoodnetwork/GETTING_STARTED.md

 ### Get it

+So you have set up your local environment according to the requirements listed above.
 If you're planning on contributing code to the project (which we [LOVE](CONTRIBUTING.md)), it is a good idea to begin by forking this repo using the `Fork` button in the top-right corner of this screen.
-You should then be able to use `git clone` to copy your fork onto your local machine.
+You should then be able to use `git clone` to copy your fork onto your local machine:

     git clone https://github.com/YOUR_GITHUB_USERNAME_HERE/openfoodnetwork